chorvick/ResponsivePortfolio/README.md

 Responsive images

-inimize the use of media queries.
+Minimize the use of media queries.

 Screenshots were provided as a reference.